 J. Merchant – asked for clarification of Commissioner Rubingh’s comments regarding his report.
 Additionally, he spoke to ongoing concerns regarding road traffic at intersection of US31 and M88.

 S. Schultz proud of citizens that attended the Antrim County Board of Commissioners meeting and agenda item specific to Barnes Park.
-Would like to see a Recreation and Parks committee reestablished.
+Would like to see a Recreation and Parks committee reestablished BY THE COUNTY

 A. Martel – no comment